inmyth/mmm-java/README.md

 **Version History**

+>v.059
+- all trade settings should be customizable in botconfig
+- describe them in README

-> v.058
+v.058
 - Seed amount should be changed by percentage too
-- log if one side of orderbook is empty
+- log if one side or both sides of orderbook are empty
+- streamed pctseed

 v.057
 - fixed percentage mode on counters.